llnl/benchpark/docs/benchpark-analyze.rst

  Visualize Data From Multiple Workspaces
 *****************************************

-Data from multiple clusters will end up in seperate Ramble workspaces.
+Data from multiple clusters will end up in separate Ramble workspaces.
 Simply point at the Benchpark workspace instead of the Ramble workspace to include multiple Ramble workspaces in your analysis.
 This example uses the ``line`` chart functionality to visualize a single node memory bandwidth study.
 Other options are ``bar`` and